-- Pricing over inflation;
+- 1) Pricing over inflation;

-- Operating efficiencies; and
+- 2) Operating efficiencies; and

-- Improving density through profitable organic growth and acquisitions.
+- 3) Improving density through profitable organic growth and acquisitions.

-Collection margin improvement:
+Collection margin improvement.

-- Focus on routing and automation initiatives. - Flexible and responsive pricing programs. - Our fuel cost recovery fee program is offsetting higher fuel costs; while our Sustainability Recycling Adjustment fee mitigates recycling commodity risk. - Effectively flexed variable costs in Q1 2021 and 2020 to fully offset the negative volume impact related to the COVID-19 pandemic. - Direct labor and disposal cost inflation, along with acquisition activity, weighed on margins in 2018 and 2019.
+- Effectively flexed variable costs in Q1 2021 and 2020 to fully offset the negative volume impact related to COVID-19. - Direct labor and disposal cost inflation, along with acquisition activity weighed on margins in 2018 and 2019. - Continued focus on routing and automation initiatives.